Christopher Hogwood: Brahms "discovery"

 In 2012 Hogwood's musicological activities came to the attention of a wider public when the BBC and the Guardian newspaper announced his discovery of a "previously unknown" piano piece by Johannes Brahms.
-However, it emerged that the work in question, Albumblatt, was already known.
+However, it emerged that the work in question, entitled Albumblatt, was already known.
 The manuscript had been sold at public auction in April 2011, where it was described as "unpublished" and "of great importance," and the manuscript was reproduced in full in the catalogue.
 The work had been given its premiere by Craig Sheppard on 28 April 2011.
-Sheppard reportedly described the newspaper claim as "fatuous".
-Hogwood's edition of the piece was published by Bärenreiter in February 2012 along with the Horn Trio in E-flat major, Op.
-40, which is thematically related.
+Sheppard reportedly described the claim that Hogwood discovered the work as "fatuous".
+However, Hogwood was involved in the publication of the piece by editing it for Bärenreiter.
+The Albumblatt was published in February 2012 along with a more substantial work, the Horn Trio in E-flat major, Op.
+40, to which it is thematically related.

 Death

 Hogwood died in Cambridge on 24 September 2014, fourteen days after his 73rd birthday, from a brain tumour.
 Shortly before his death, he had separated from his civil partner, the film director Anthony Fabian.